What Ski Boot Flex Should I Choose?

-If you know that you want to progress with these boots you should choose a boot in the high ranges or even higher than suggested in the chart.
+If you know that you want to progress with these boots, you should choose a boot in the high ranges or even higher than recommended in the chart.
 A beginner should choose a low number in the range or even below the suggested.

 This chart does not take into consideration that the flex indication is not a norm and therefore can vary from brand to brand.
 Nor that changes in temperatures will affect the experience of the ski boot flex.